 Cesarean section is indicated for maternal and fetal reasons and is divided into elective and emergency procedures.
-Maternal indications include obstetric and maternal complications such as multiple pregnancy, placenta previa, and history of cardiac disease, while fetal indications include intrauterine growth retardation and nonreassuring fetal status.
-Elective CS may be indicated in cases of breech presentation and prior history of CS or uterine surgery due to increased risk of neonatal brain injury, uterine rupture, or other complications.[6]
-Notably, it can be seen globally that the most common cause of CS has changed from uterine or embryonic to psychosocial factors, defined as maternal fear of giving birth or maternal demand without the presence of medical reasons.
-There has also been a decline in the rate of attempted vaginal birth after single cesarean delivery.[8–11]
+Maternal indications include obstetric and maternal complications such as multiple pregnancy, placenta previa, and history of cardiac disease, while fetal indications include intrauterine growth retardation and non-reassuring fetal status.
+Elective CS may be indicated in cases of breech presentation and prior history of CS or uterine surgery due to increased risk of neonatal brain injury, uterine rupture, or other complications.(4) Notably, it can be seen globally that the most common cause of CS has changed from uterine or embryonic to psychosocial factors, defined as maternal fear of giving birth or maternal demand without the presence of medical reasons.
+There has also been a decline in the rate of attempted vaginal birth after single cesarean delivery.(5-8)

-The World Health Organization (WHO) published a review about the risks associated with cesarean delivery during the years 2004–2008 in 24 countries.
-The conclusion of this review was that CS involves an increase in significant maternal and neonatal risk and should be performed only when there is an expectation of a particular benefit that exceeds the maternal and neonatal risks associated with the procedure.[12]
+In 2010 the World Health Organization (WHO) published a review about the risks associated with cesarean delivery during the years 2004–2008 in 24 countries.
+The conclusion of this review was that CS involves an increase in significant maternal and neonatal risk and should be performed only when there is an expectation of a particular benefit that exceeds the maternal and neonatal risks associated with the procedure.(9)

-There are many contradictory reports in the literature about increasing morbidity and mortality as a result of CS.
-This is due to different reviews and to the mixing of elective and emergent CS.
-In addition, there are increasing reports about the effect of CS on neonatal morbidity, primarily in the respiratory system, which is reflected in a prolonged hospital stay after delivery and higher rates of hospital admissions.[1, 2]
+There are many contradictory reports in the literature about increasing neonatal morbidity and mortality as a result of CS, this is due to different reviews and to the mixing of elective and emergent CS.
+In addition, there are increasing reports about the effect of CS on neonatal morbidity, primarily in the respiratory system, which is reflected in a prolonged hospital stay after delivery and higher rates of hospital admissions.(1, 2)

 It is also known that there is an inverse relationship between the gestational week of birth and newborn complications and morbidity.
-The closer to full term a baby is born, the more the chance for complications decreases.[13]
-It is also important to note recent reports that newborns born in weeks 37–38+6 (early term) have more developmental disorders and learning difficulties than those born in weeks 39–40+6 (full term).[14]
+The closer to full term a baby is born, the more the chance for complications decreases.(10) It is also important to note that there is recent studies reporting that newborns born in weeks 37–38+6 (early term) have more developmental disorders and learning difficulties than those born in weeks 39–40+6 (full term).(11, 12)

-To reduce the mainly respiratory complications in neonates born by elective CS, the American College of Obstetrics and Gynecology recommended in 2007 to postpone CS until 39 weeks of pregnancy.[4]
-Despite this recommendation, there is not enough evidence in the literature to show a significant difference in respiratory complications between infants born at early term (weeks 37–38+6) and at full term (weeks 39–40+6).
-In 2009, Tita et al. found that the rates of adverse respiratory outcomes, mechanical ventilation, newborn sepsis, hypoglycemia, admission to the neonatal intensive care unit, and hospitalization for 5 days or more were increased by a factor of 1.8 to 4.2 for births at 37 weeks and 1.3 to 2.1 for births at 38 weeks compared to full-term births.[15]
-In a retrospective study in 2012, Nir et al. compared the differences between these two groups and showed that there is greater morbidity in the early-term group compared to full term.
-[16]
+In 2009, Tita et al. reported that the rates of adverse respiratory outcomes, mechanical ventilation, newborn sepsis, hypoglycemia, admission to the neonatal intensive care unit, and hospitalization for 5 days or more were increased by a factor of 1.8 to 4.2 for births at 37 weeks and 1.3 to 2.1 for births at 38 weeks compared to full-term births(13).
+Again in 2018 Tita et al. reported that even with confirmed pulmonary maturity, early term birth in the absence of medical or obstetric indications is associated with worse neonatal respiratory and hepatic outcomes compared with full-term birth.(14) A retrospective study published in 2012, Vered Nir et al. compared the differences between elective early and elective late CS groups and showed that there is greater morbidity in the early-term group compared to full term but this findings were not significant statically.(15) Recent retrospective study published in 2019 by Weiniger et al. showed increased neonatal respiratory morbidity at early term CS.(16)